-Holiday Baking – Which ingredients to choose?
+Gluten-Free, Dairy-Free Holiday Baking – Which ingredients to choose?

 In a summary of the research about gluten and mental health, Jackson et al. (2012) stated that up to 22% of people with Celiac Disease have or will develop some type of mental health issue, and up to 57% of people with mental health issues have anti-bodies associated with gluten sensitivity.

 Sugar is known to cause inflammation in the brain as well as disrupt the balance of bacteria in the gut micro-biome.
 Over time this inflammatory effect can speed up aging of brain tissue in people, and excess sugar was associated with poor memory in animals (Edwards, 2016).

 While there isn’t research supporting increases in inflammation or mental health problems with dairy consumption, there is some anecdotal evidence of a relationship and many clients feel better when the reduce their dairy intake.

-Just a note, I tend to reduce the sugar in most recipes by at least a third.
-I also substitute coconut sugar for cane sugar, or use honey, maple syrup or dates as a sweetener when I can.
+Just a note: I tend to reduce the sugar in most recipes by at least a third.
+I also substitute coconut sugar for regular sugar, or use honey, maple syrup or dates as a sweetener when I can.

 Your house will smell great as these nuts roast in the crockpot!
 You can easily substitute your favourite nuts or seeds when you make this recipe.

 Christmas Morning Breakfast

-At our house, Christmas morning means cinnamon buns.
+At our house, Christmas morning means cinnamon buns!
 I like this recipe which uses sweet potato.
 I add raisins or dried cranberries to the filling, because I like raisins in my cinnamon buns – but I know that some people feel differently.

 This is a great recipe to start before an afternoon outside and then come in to enjoy a warm drink together.
 I’ve made this recipe with rice milk and it worked fine.
 I usually start with less sugar, which leaves the option of adding more if it is needed.

-Wellness Mama – Apple Cider – I like to add some cranberries or cranberry juice to my cider, but this also delicious with just the apples.
+Nothing says the holidays like traditional apple cider.
+I like to add some cranberries or cranberry juice to my cider, but this also delicious with just the apples.